How to Prevent and Relieve Tight or Sore Calves

 You can get achy lower legs for a number reasons.
 You might find that you get tight calves after exercising, or you might get sore calf muscles from walking on new terrain (like the beach).
 Whatever the culprit is for your soreness or tightness, here are a few tips to help you relieve sore calves right away.

-Ice your muscles after a workout to help reduce inflammation, suggests Cody Braun, fitness specialist at Openfit.
+Ice your muscles after a workout to help reduce inflammation, Braun suggests.
 You don’t need to visit a cryotherapy clinic or fill your entire bathtub with ice.
 An ice pack (or bag of frozen peas) wrapped in a towel will work just fine.

 What you eat after a workout can also influence your post-workout muscle recovery.
 “Making sure to refuel after working out (ideally within 30 minutes) with a protein and carb combo can give the muscles what they need to repair and recover faster,” Braun says.